baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

  > `This test run was triggered on the branch foo, while semantic-release is configured to only publish from master, therefore a new version won’t be published.`

  We will see the `semantic-release` is triggering a version when pushing to specific branches.
-If you're not in the `master` branch, the `semantic-release` will not process your git history for creating a version.
+If you're not in the `master` branch, the `semantic-release` will not process your git history to create a version.
 </details>

 <details>